sherry0319/YTSvrLib/README.md

 4.Use the .lib in your project.

 # Install Linux
-1.Install dependent libraries : libiconv libevent2 libcurl libhiredis libmysqlpp libmysqlclient libpthread libtcmalloc
+1.Install dependent libraries : libiconv libevent2 libcurl libhiredis libmysqlpp libmysqlclient libpthread libtcmalloc(The lib mysqlpp must use the version in the third_party/)

 2.cd src && ./configure && make install